undomained/teds/doc/contributing.rst

    make html

-in the root directory and opening ``build/html/index.html`` in a web browser.
+in the ``doc`` directory and opening ``build/html/index.html`` in a web browser.
 When done editing, commit and push to the repository.
 Read the Docs service will automatically pick up the changes and update https://teds.rtfd.io/ within minutes.

 Debugging with GDB